-Not sure what medicines to take and when?
-Wouldn’t know what to do if you start having symptoms?
-Don’t want to end up in hospital with an asthma attack?
-Having your own written asthma action plan is the best thing you can do to keep well with your asthma.
+Not sure what medicines to take and when or what to do if you start having symptoms?
+There’s good evidence to show that a written asthma action plan is the best thing you can do to keep well with your asthma.

 Stay out of hospital

 A written asthma action plan is a step by step guide to help you stay on top of your asthma.
-You fill it in with your GP or asthma nurse.
-Your written asthma action plan is personal – it’s all about you and your asthma.
-It tells you what to do:
+You fill it in with your GP or asthma nurse and then update it at each asthma review.
+Your written asthma action plan is personal to you and it tells you what to do:

 - every day to keep well